SecretFox/PhotoMode/README.md

 * `/option PhotoMode_PanSpeedX 1.0` Camera panning speed on X axis
 * `/option PhotoMode_PanSpeedY 1.0` Camera panning speed on Y axis
 * `/option PhotoMode_ChatOnAlt true/false` By default holding Alt will allow player to access chat, but this also disables camera panning which can be an issue if tab gets stuck due to alt tabbing

+## Emotes/Looks
+In newer versions these can be accessed through the menus, but you can also use the following chat commands.
 * `/option PhotoMode_Emote "all/playername/target,EmoteName"` Plays client sided emote, for list of emotes see [here](https://github.com/super-jenius/Untold/blob/master/fox/Animation.xml)
 * `/option PhotoMode_Looks "all/playername/target,lookspackage"` Applies client sided lookspackage, for list of lookspackages see [here](https://github.com/super-jenius/Untold/blob/master/fox/LooksRDB.xml) or [here](https://github.com/SecretFox/PhotoMode/blob/main/Lookconfig_all.txt)
   * multiple id's can also be separated by using `;`